ComputeCanada/magic_castle/README.md

 4. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) if not already installed : `pip install azure-cli`.
 5. Login to Azure and follow the instructions : `az login`.
 6. Initiate the Terraform state : `terraform init`.
-7. Retrieve the Terraform Azure module : `terraform get`.
-8. Adapt the cluster variables in the `main.tf` file (i.e.: # guest accounts, # nodes, domain name, ssh key, etc).
+7. Adapt the cluster variables in the `main.tf` file (i.e.: # guest accounts, # nodes, domain name, ssh key, etc).
-9. Verify the Terraform plan : `terraform plan`.
+8. Verify the Terraform plan : `terraform plan`.
-10. Apply the Terraform plan : `terraform apply`.
+9. Apply the Terraform plan : `terraform apply`.

 To tear down the cluster, from the `my_new_cluster` folder, call: `terraform destroy`.